mmphego/Udacity-EdgeAI/3. Optimization Techniques and Tools/1. Introduction to Software Optimisation/Notes.md

-# 2. Reducing Model Operations
+# 1. Introduction to Software Optimisation